jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 {{< video src="chain-noise-with-worn-wax.mov" >}}

-Notice that it isn't annoyingly noisy, but it is definitely a noticeable clicking.
+Notice that it isn't annoyingly noisy, but there is definitely a noticeable clicking.
 A freshly hot waxed chain is shown in this video:

 {{< video src="chain-noise-fresh-wax.mov" >}}